yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---data-grid-topologies.markdown

 A Data Grid with a primary instance and one or more backup instances.
 Operations that do not modify any data (e.g. read, count) are performed only on the primary instance.
 Operations that modify data, sometimes called destructive operations (e.g. write, take) are performed on the primary instance and are are replicated to the backup instance either synchronously or asynchronously.

-~Key Sentence: Objects in primary instance are replicated to its backup instance/s~
+{% sub %}Key Sentence: Objects in primary instance are replicated to its backup instance/s{% endsub %}

 {% endcolumn %}